 2# Oxford, Oxfordshire

 Oxford is a city that’s filled with beautiful old buildings, cobbled streets and picturesque views.
 Oxford Bus Company has great connections around the city, so you won’t be stuck for transport.
 Oxford is also a very bike-friendly city and is often the fastest way to get around, so it’s worth renting one out.

-Although the city centre isn’t too large, there are still plenty of things that you can see and do.
+Although the city centre isn’t too large, there are still plenty of things that you can see and do in Oxford.
 It would be pretty hard to visit the city without heading to its famous university.
-You can take a behind the scenes tour of the University of Oxford, admire its amazing architecture and learn about its history.
+You can take a behind the scenes tour of the University of Oxford with a student, admire its amazing architecture and learn about its history.